Barry Lam

+Life and career

 Barry Lam was born in Shanghai and raised in Hong Kong.
 His father was an accountant for the Hong Kong Club.

-He studied engineering in Taiwan, graduating from National Taiwan University with bachelor's and master's degrees in electrical engineering.
+Lam studied engineering in Taiwan, where he graduated from National Taiwan University with a bachelor's degree in 1970 and a master's degree in electrical engineering.
 In 1973, he and some former classmates founded Kinpo Electronics, a manufacturer of handheld calculators.
 As president of the company he built it into the largest contract manufacturer of calculators.
 In the late 1980s, he became convinced that notebook computers would be the next big product.
 He left Kinpo and founded Quanta Computer in 1988.
 He set up Quanta Computer with the help of a colleague, C. C. Leung, with capital of less than US$900,000.
 It had a turnover of NT$777 billion in 2007, US$23.7 billion.

 In 2006, Fortune Magazine included Quanta in the Fortune Global 500 Companies, and in 2007, Forbes placed Quanta 15th in its ranking of the world's most admired computer companies, the highest of a Taiwanese company.
 Quanta designs and manufactures for clients such as Apple Inc., Compaq, Dell, Gateway, BlackBerry Ltd., Hewlett-Packard, Alienware, Cisco Systems, Fujitsu, Gericom, Lenovo, LG, Maxdata, MPC, Sharp Corporation, Siemens, Sony, Sun Microsystems, and Toshiba.
 It is the largest manufacturer of PC notebooks worldwide and has diversified into servers, storage, and liquid-crystal display terminals.